-The embedded rcmd service allows files to be printed through the rsh command (or rcmd command, according to the operating system used).
+The embedded rcmd service allows printing with the rsh command (or rcmd command, according to the operating system used).

 To set the rcmd service on the required auxiliary port, select the rcmd service from the [Configuration]-[Ports]-[xxx]-[yyy] dialog box.
 Then enter the name of the associated printer port.